Dawson-Robotics/Kryptik-2024-Website/content/md/en/crew.md

 ## March 18th 2224
 With the walls mounted, we realized that the painting work one them wasn't truly finished.
 With Rozhina and our captains gone, I tried taking charge of finishing up the walls.
 At first, Justin and Ericka helped me with some priming work and some cover ups, but I later on realized that the paint we had gotten wasn't fitting the original wall colour.
 I panicked a bit and has some trouble contacting Rozhina, but in the end, with Liem's very helpful hand, we managed to colour all the walls properly and they look amazing!

+## March 18th 2224
+### - Vlad
+From the department store that everyone loves for their deals, a tin box of cookies was acquired.
+I brought it into the robotics room and, with those who were in the room, we devised a plan.
+See, this box is the infamous sewing kit box, which has brought great sadness to many children when seeing the lack of cookies.
+All those who were there agreed to try to eat all the cookies as quickly as possible, sharing them with everyone who came into the room.
+Not long after, the plan was almost done.
+With nuts and bolts placed in it, and the lid tightly shut, the trap was set.
+Now, all that is needed to be done is to watch as people’s hopes become shattered.

 ![Dawson kids working on electronics](/images/tinhmar18.png)
 ![Two Dawson kids painting a kiosk](/images/tinhmar182.png)